Choosing face to face or telephone counsellingHow could counselling help me?

 In the modern world we all lead busy lives - it may be that you would like the chance to talk through your problems with a professional but can't spare the time away from work or feel anxious about meeting your counsellor face to face, especially initially and particularly if you haven't ever been to counselling before.

 Telephone counselling can be one solution.
 This is, basically, a full counselling session conducted over the phone and lasts the same amount of time as a normal session conducted in person.
-If you think this option is for you, call me on 0116 288 6163 and let's discuss it.
-If you want to go ahead, you can pay for each session using the Pay Now button below, via Paypal's secure online payment system.
 Ethics and Confidentiality:

-I am a member of the British Association for Counselling and Psychotherapy and follow their code of ethics and confidentiality.
+I follow the British Association for Counselling and Psychotherapy code of ethics and confidentiality.